Table of Contents

 Climate Extremes and Adaptive Strategies

-To learn more about how prehistoric peoples adapted to climate variability, see this detailed analysis from the National Park Service on climate and cultures of the Plains.
+For a deeper exploration of how prehistoric peoples adapted to climate variability on the Plains, see the National Park Service’s detailed analysis on climate and cultures of the Plains.

 Bison: The Ecological and Cultural Centerpiece